Dr Carl Parsons – National Program Director

-Dr Carl Parsons is an eminent clinician and academic and is the brains trust behind SHINE and the work of the Andrew Dean Fildes Foundation over the last 20 years.
+Dr Carl Parsons is an eminent clinician and academic of SHINE and the work of the Andrew Dean Fildes Foundation over the last 20 years.

 Dr Carl holds a Bachelor of Science (Speech Pathology & Audiology), a Masters of Science in Education and PhD in Communication Disorders and Psychology.
 His career has spanned many posts as a professor, clinician and consultant to universities, schools and specialist centres in Australia and the United States.
 These include the positions at LaTrobe University of Associate Professor in Child Language Disorders, Head of School of Human Communication Sciences, First Associate Dean of Research - Faculty of Health Sciences, Deputy Dean - Faculty of Health Sciences and Head of Department of Podiatry.